ericmaniraguha/learn-docker/README.md

 # run image from any machine which is using docker
 docker run hello-docker

-# I can go to another machine or production and pull and run the image
+# I can go to another machine or production, test, pull and run the image
 https://labs.play-with-docker.com